solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 In 1840 Eichwald described them as Crinoids.
 Since then they have been looked upon as Protozoa, Sponges, Receptaculites, Anthozoa and Calcareous Algae.
 Dr. E. Stolley, who has done the most thorough work on these and similar Silurian forms, gives over sixty references to literature in his account of the genus.* After many failures, at last light appeared to be thrown on this obscure problem by researches in recent algology.

-*) 'Archiv.
+*) _Archiv.
 Anthropol.
 Geol.
-Schleswig-Holstein,' 1. p.
+Schleswig-Holstein_, 1. p.
 216. 1896.

 Some of the Siphonaceous algae are spherical or pear-shaped, with tessellated calcareous surface, and with a radial arrangement of densely packed branches.
-In 1893 ('Ann.
+In 1893 (_Ann.
 Jardin Botan.
-Buitenzorg,' vol. 11.)
+Buitenzorg_, vol. 11.)
 Solms-Laubach described a siphonaceous alga _Bornetella oligospora_, with many apparent resemblances to the Silurian (or Ordovician) fossils. _Bornetella_ (_Neomeris_) _capitata_ Agardh, again, is a stalked spherical form to which Cyclocrinus bears resemblance.
 Accordingly recent authorities place this and kindred fossils among the calcareous algae.

 Sections of Cyclocrinus from the Ordovician of Estland, East Baltic, show these fossils to be spherical facetted lumps of nummulitic limestone, with the nummulitic structure in continuity throughout the whole mass.
 Further, in a large section of a boulder from the same locality (5.
 3960, N.H.M., Coll.
 F. A. Bather) there are many Cyclocrinus sections appearing like circles with merely a rim of cups and without radial rods.